EdJoPaTo/bastion-siege-clone/readme.md

 This is a project trying to clone [Bastion Siege](https://t.me/BastionSiegeBot).

-The challenge of this project is to use telegraf-inline-menu in order to get a cool Telegram Bot within a short amount of time.
+The challenge of this project is to use [telegraf-inline-menu](https://github.com/EdJoPaTo/telegraf-inline-menu) in order to get a cool Telegram Bot within a short amount of time.
-For localisation Wikidata Labels are used as they provide a wide range of languages and context information (which is sadly currently not used besides the description).
+For localisation [Wikidata](https://wikidata.org/) Labels are used as they provide a wide range of languages and context information (which is sadly currently not used besides the descriptions and the name selector).

 The logic of BastionSiege is used from [Bastion Siege Logic](https://github.com/EdJoPaTo/bastion-siege-logic).